-Kate keeps changing her career path but ends up disappointed with her choices and herself, unable to get in touch with her true passion for marketing.
+Kate keeps changing her career path but ends up disappointed with her choices, unable to connect with her true passion for gardening.

-Andy often snaps at their loved ones and regrets it, thinking he’s an awful person, but he isn’t aware of the real source of his anger and what to do with it.
+Andy often snaps at their loved ones and regrets it.
+But he isn’t aware of the real source of his anger and what to do with it.
 He can’t even name this emotion.

-These stories illustrate that the volume of self-knowledge we possess is often just the tip of the iceberg, a starting point for self-discovery.
+These stories illustrate that what we know about ourselves is often just the tip of the iceberg, a starting point for self-discovery.
 And there are deeper levels to go.
 We can move from superficial ideas to invaluable insights about ourselves.
 All we need for exploration is a special skill — self-awareness.

 Self-awareness is not only the latest buzzword in Instagram for “living in the present” but also one of the key skills for living life to the fullest.
 Let’s find out why and what you can do to improve yours.

 Self-awareness is a cornerstone of emotional intelligence (EQ) and a fundamental component for developing self-concept.
 Eurich, T. (2023, April 6).
 What Self-Awareness really is (and how to cultivate it).
 Harvard Business Review. https://hbr.org/2018/01/what-self-awareness-really-is/

 Self-awareness is not about possessing all possible knowledge about yourself.
 Rather, it is the ability to gain insights about your emotions, feelings, needs, strengths and weaknesses, triggers, thoughts, motives, behaviors, dreams, and traits that refer to internal self-awareness.